Recently in Nature Category

 In any event, by this point the stream was flowing vigorously, and running water through a West Texas pasture is a beautiful sight.

 If you look closely at the third photo, you'll see where ducks took off from the water after I startled them; they're flying in the distance.

 I shot the following short video with my Canon point-and-shoot to provide an idea of the strength of the stream's flow at this point.

 It's been estimated that Comanche Springs once flowed at a rate of 60 million gallons per day or more.
-According to this 2009 report in the Fort Stockton Pioneer, the flow was estimated at 1.5 million gallons per day, on average, but subject to significant daily variation.
+According to a 2009 report in the Fort Stockton Pioneer (link no longer available), the flow was estimated at 1.5 million gallons per day, on average, but subject to significant daily variation.
 That's still a pretty hefty stream in the desert.
 And the question of whether it's better to let this natural flow continue, benefiting "only" wildlife and pasture, or to capture it and send it to a city whose water supply is dwindling is a legitimate one.
 Regardless of the outcome of the debate, we should enjoy the beauty of Comanche Springs whenever the opportunity occurs.

 *Full disclosure: I'm pretty sure I was trespassing in order to take the photos and videos in the pasture.
 Although I didn't see a "Posted" or "No Trespassing" sign, the fact that I stepped over a fence to gain access means that I went where I shouldn't have gone.
 If I had planned this trip, I would have contacted the landowner for permission, and I have no doubt it would have been granted.
 As it is, I have no excuse, other than a desire to share this special phenomenon with others.
 You should not follow my example.